J. J. Frazier

-James "J. J." Frazier Jr. (born September 19, 1995) is an American professional basketball player for Skyliners Frankfurt of the Basketball Bundesliga.
+James "J. J." Frazier Jr. (born September 19, 1995) is an American professional basketball player for Bandırma Bordo of the Türkiye Basketbol Ligi.
 He played college basketball for the Georgia Bulldogs.

 High school career

 Frazier attended Faith Baptist Christian Academy, where he grew from 5'2 as a freshman and became their lead guard.
 He was a three-star prospect and signed with Georgia.

 College career

 He averaged 9.5 points, 3.8 rebounds and 3.3 assists per game as a sophomore.
 In August 2015, Frazier was arrested for two driving-related offenses.
 As a junior, Frazier averaged 16.9 points and 4.6 rebounds per game.
 He was named to the Second Team All-SEC.
 As a senior, Frazier averaged 18.8 points, 4.2 assists, 3.8 rebounds and 1.85 steals per game per game and was named to the First Team All-SEC.
 During a five-game stretch in February 2017 following an injury to Yante Maten, he averaged 29.6 points per game.